-Fostering a New Age of Invention, Engagement and Public Service
+Fostering a New Age of Innovation, Engagement and Public Service

-At UMass Amherst, we are inspired by a vision of being the tech transfer office of the future, and we are working hard every day to take us to that next level.
-Our aims are high; we want to be a nationally recognized leader in tech transfer, a vibrant and respected resource for faculty, and the destination of choice for industry.
-Reaching this level is dependent on us making tech transfer an uplifting and positive experience for faculty and companies alike.
-We also have to look to future needs, and build programs and resources that compliment UMass Amherst’s substantial ambitions for building and expanding its reach and impact.
+We are inspired by a vision of being the tech transfer office of the future, and we are working hard every day to take us to that next level.
+Our aims are high; we want to be a nationally recognized leader in tech transfer, a vibrant and respected resource for faculty, a driver of entrepreneurism on campus, and the destination of choice for industry.
+Reaching this level is dependent on us making tech transfer an uplifting and positive experience for faculty, students and companies alike.
+We continue to look to future needs, building programs and resources that compliment UMass Amherst’s substantial ambitions for expanding its reach and impact locally and nationally.

 Our goal is to be a volume business that operates like greased lightning.

-Virtually every tech transfer office wants to move technologies from the lab bench to corporate product development, so they can become commercially viable products, processes and services.
-This benefits the public and has economic payback to the inventors, the sponsors and the university.
+Virtually every tech transfer office wants to move technologies from the lab bench to commercial product development so they can become viable products, processes and services.
+This benefits the public and has economic payback to the inventors, the sponsors, the start-ups and the university.

 But a passive administrative approach only gets you so far.
-Inventing is voluntary; not a single UMass Amherst researcher has to invent, or even let the tech transfer know they may have made an invention.
-Similarly, there’s nothing that requires any company to look to UMass Amherst for new product opportunities.
+Inventing is voluntary; not a single UMass Amherst researcher has to invent, or even let the TTO know they may have made an invention.
+Similarly, there’s nothing that requires any company or entrepreneur to look to UMass Amherst for new product or company opportunities.

-If we want to get more disclosures and more corporate licenses, we have to go out and shake things up!
-We have to reach out and talk with inventors and companies one-on-one, get them inspired, and give them fantastic service so they will come back again and again.
+If we want to get more disclosures, more corporate licenses and more start-ups, we have to go out and shake things up!
+We have to reach out and talk with inventors and companies one-on-one, inspire and encourage future entrepreneurs, and provide all of these customers fantastic service so they will come back again and again.